Lower & Middle School Faculty

 Marianne has been a grades teacher and middle school support teacher for many years, while also teaching in the Summer Teacher Training Program at Rudolf Steiner College.
 With a BA in Studio Art from University of California, Santa Barbara and a Waldorf Teacher Education Diploma from Rudolf Steiner College, Marianne enjoys drawing, painting, clay modeling, gardening, reading, and astronomy.
 Her two children are Sacramento Waldorf School alumni.

-Sixth Grade, Class of 2030
+Teacher for the Class of 2030

 Anastasia Sinclair